GLProtein: Global-and-Local Structure Aware Protein Representation Learning: Methodology

-As shown in Figure \ref{fig:architecture}, to enhance the learning of protein representation, we introduce a protein decoder that enables each protein sequence representation to iteratively query and extract relevant information from its associated local structure, including protein 3D distance encoding and substructure-based molecular encoding.
-This process facilitates the integration of critical structural details, aiding in the accurate reconstruction of masked amino acids.
-Specifically, the decoder treats protein representation $\mathbf{E}_p $ as a query, while the substructure-based molecular encodings $\mathbf{E}_a $ are attended to as keys and values and protein 3D distance encoding $\Phi^{ distance} $ is attended to as attention bias.
+\paragraph{Protein Decoder.} As shown in Figure \ref{fig:architecture}, the decoder treats protein representation $\mathbf{E}_p $ as a query, while the substructure-based molecular encodings $\mathbf{E}_a $ are attended to as keys and values and protein 3D distance encoding $\Phi^{ distance} $ is attended to as attention bias.
 Taking the $i$-th layer as an example, the inputs to the protein decoder include $\mathbf{E}_{p}^i$, $\Phi^{ distance}$ and $\mathbf{E}_{a}$.
-The substructure-based molecular encoding $\mathbf{E}_{a}$ is firstly queries by $\mathbf{E}_{p}^i$ as the key and value:
+The substructure-based molecular encoding $\mathbf{E}_{a}$ is firstly queries by $\mathbf{E}_{p}^i$ as the key and value: -0.25in \begin{small}